-Atlas of Megafauna
+The Atlas of Megafauna

-By Kamila Mianowicz, Interoceanmetal Joint Organization, Poland
+Kamila Mianowicz, IOM, Poland

-The online Atlas of Megafauna results from the study undertaken by the Interoceanmetal Joint Organization (IOM) aimed to determine abundance, composition structure and distribution pattern of deep-sea megafauna in the exploration block H22 of IOM contract area in the Clarion-Clipperton Zone.
-This forms part of the baseline research on deep-sea biological communities conducted in accordance with the relevant Recommendations of the Legal and Technical Commission.
+The online Atlas of Megafauna results from the study undertaken by IOM aimed to determine abundance, composition structure and distribution pattern of deep-sea megafauna in the exploration block H22 of IOM contract area in the CCZ.32 This forms part of the baseline research on deep-sea biological communities conducted in accordance with the relevant Recommendations of the Legal and Technical Commission.
 Pictures of the seabed were taken during the IOM-2014 cruise in the contract area.
-Overall, almost 44,000 individuals were recognized and identified by a para-taxonomist on more than 32,000 images of seabed from 9 photoprofiles of a total length of more than 580 km.
+Overall, almost 44,000 organisms were recognized and identified by a para-taxonomist on more than 32,000 images of seabed from nine photo-profiles of a total length of more than 580 km.
 Only 544 organisms belonging to 30 taxonomic groups were included in the Atlas.
 The main criterion was image quality.
 Taxonomic identification was done to the lowest possible taxonomic category but, since the identification was performed by a para-taxonomist, the current status of taxonomic identification is "lowest ID stet." or "lowest ID indet."
-In the following year we plan: 1) to identify all stet. organisms; 2) to ensure that all taxonomic names are in accordance with global best practices (namely Darwin Core), therefore we seek collaboration and cooperation with external experts; 3) to supplement imagery data with metadata; and 4) to identify and publish selected images from the IOM-2019 cruise.
+The plan for the following year includes: 1) identify all stet. organisms, 2) ensure that all taxonomic names are in accordance with global best practices (Darwin Core) for which we seek collaboration and cooperation with external experts, 3) supplement imagery data with metadata and 4) identify and publish selected images from the IOM-2019 cruise.